hasura/hasura-aws-stack/README.md

 3. Create an API Gateway per environment (copy the `REST_API_ID`).

-4. Create a Lambda Basic Execution Role ([ref](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html): name it `lambda-basic-role`)
+4. Create a Lambda Basic Execution Role (name it `lambda-basic-role`): [ref](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)

 5. Configure environment variables in your CircleCI project from the dashboard.
 This example requires the following environment variables: